 Let’s take a look at each of these phases in a little more detail in the next section.

-When an employee starts a new role, they go through a phase that requires investment by the organization to get them to the point of break-even.
-Up until this time, the organization isn’t profiting from this employee because they are outlaying time and resources training them as well as their salary (and this period can take anywhere up to 12 months, depending on the role).
+When an employee starts a new role, they go through a phase that requires investment by the organisation to get them to the point of break-even.
+Up until this time, the organisation hasn’t profited from this employee because they are investing time and resources into training them as well as paying their salary (and this period can take anywhere up to 12 months, depending on the role).
 After break-even, the employee will start to generate more value than it costs to employ them.
-There are several things you can do to optimize and speed up this process.
+There are several things you can do to optimise and speed up this process.

 This is just one way you can always be prepared for new starters and ensure they have everything they need to hit the ground running in their new role.
 Once the new starter has officially joined your organisation, all necessary training should also be provided as soon as possible, allowing them to start productive work sooner.

 Probation checkpoints can easily be built into your onboarding process to further set new starters up for success in their first 3-6 months.
-Using a people management system like intelliHR you can set up automated check-in forms to go out to new staff during their probation, gathering insights for managers into any areas they may need to provide further support or recognition.
+Using Humanforce’s Onboarding & Offboarding solution, you can created customised onboarding workflows and set up automated check-in forms to go out to new staff during their probation, gathering insights for managers into any areas they may need to provide further support or recognition.
 This allows managers to deal with potential problems early on, giving the team member maximum opportunity to pass their probation, while ensuring performance-limiting issues are not carried forward into their ongoing employment.

 One way the onboarding phase can be accelerated is by introducing new starters to their role in a phased approach.
 By starting them off with information they need to know, and simple tasks they can master fast, and gradually increasing complexity over time, onboarding costs stay low and ROI is achieved sooner.
 Encourage them to set achievable goals in these areas as soon as possible, so they start to gain personal rewards from achievements more quickly than they would have otherwise.

-Employees can be considered to be in the “performing” phase after they have reached the break-even point.
-At this time, the organisation’s objective now firmly turns to help the employee both quickly reach and sustain peak performance.
+Employees are considered to be in the “performing” phase after they have reached the break-even point.
+Managers should then focus on helping the employee reach and sustain peak performance.
 It is while an employee is at peak performance they are deriving maximum profitability for the organisation.

 It is possible to take control of this performance curve to accelerate and even extend performance throughout the employee lifecycle.
-In order to achieve this, organisations must be equipped with the right tools, while also having an understanding of what drives performance in their people.
+In order to achieve this, managers must be equipped with the right tools, while also understanding what drives performance in their workers.

 Drivers of performance